 Anyone who has been following the steady growth of Android should be a little impressed by the constantly rising statistics.
 However, the rapid spread and popularization of the Android operating system has its share of downfalls: most notably the number of malicious apps and exploits that are out there.
 In fact, by the end of the year, there’s expected to be over a million malicious apps.

-With a larger and larger percentage of the mobile operating system market share, Android is starting to become more and more attractive to programmers and hackers alike.
-With almost 80% of the global smartphone market share and the Google Play Store providing more apps that Apple’s App Store since the beginning of the year, it’s no wonder it’s getting more attention.
+With a larger and larger percentage of the mobile operating system market share, Android is Google Play Store providing more apps that Apple’s App Store since the beginning of the year, it’s no wonder it’s getting more attention.

 However, a malware problem has followed along with this rapid growth and we see reports of it time and time again as the days go on.
 A report down by cyber analysts Trend Micro, has made the call out that we should expect over a million malicious Android apps the be out there by the end of the year.
 Most of these apps mimic the design of popular apps, but their goal is to prominently push expensive additional services (44 percent of malicious apps out there) or steal private data (24 percent).